CardanoTokenIO/danzo-docs/getting-started/the-casino.md

 **How the game works**

-Danzo Roulette follows the traditional single‑zero European format.
+Roulette follows the traditional single‑zero European format.
 You place a wager on the pocket where a small ball will come to rest after the wheel is spun.
 The wheel's thirty‑seven pockets alternate between purple and black, except for the single zero, which is neutral and counted as neither even nor odd.
 If the ball lands in the pocket you predicted, you receive a payout based on the bet type you selected.

 ![Roulette Interface](../images/roulette2.png)